 I was snapped out of reverie by a strange sensation between my eyebrows, a vague memory from another place in light, of familiar lips planted upon my forehead in a kiss.

-I struggled to keep myself from being overwhelmed, looking down past combat armour to the boots that wreathed my feet.
-I shut my eyes tightly and released the tension through gritted teeth in a hiss.
+Rifle gripped loosely in right hand, I looked down past combat armour to the greaves that wreathed my feet, I shut my eyes tightly and released the tension through gritted teeth in a hiss.

-The fateful words resounded in my head as I sallied forth:
+Those fateful words resounded in my head as I sallied forth:

 That was my punishment.